-The Helica Aflatoxin B1 Rapid ELISA assay is a solid phase direct competitive enzyme immunoassay (ELISA).
-An aflatoxin specific antibody optimized to react with B1 is coated to a polystyrene microwell.
+The Helica Total Aflatoxin Rapid ELISA assay is a solid phase, competitive inhibition enzyme immunoassay.
+An aflatoxin-specific antibody optimized to cross-react with all four subtypes of aflatoxin (see cross-reactivity information), is coated to a polystyrene microwell.
 Toxins are extracted from a ground sample with 70% methanol.
-The extracted sample and HRP-conjugated Aflatoxin B1 are mixed and added to the antibody-coated microwell.
-Aflatoxin from the extracted sample and HRP-conjugated Aflatoxin B1 compete to bind with the antibody coated to the microwell.
-After this incubation period, the contents of the wells are decanted, washed and an HRP substrate (TMB) is added which develops a blue color in the presence of an enzyme.
-An acidic stop solution is added which changes the chromogen color from blue to yellow.
-The microwells are measured optically by a microplate reader with an absorbance filter of 450nm (OD450).
-The optical densities of the samples are compared to the ODs of the kit standards and a result is determined by interpolation from the standard curve.
+The extracted sample and HRP-conjugated aflatoxin are mixed and added to the antibody-coated microwell.
+Aflatoxin from the extracted sample and HRP-conjugated aflatoxin compete to bind with the antibody coated to the microwell.
+Microwell contents are decanted and non-specific reactants are removed by washing.
+An enzyme substrate (TMB) is added and color (blue) develops.
+The intensity of the color is directly proportional to the amount of bound conjugate and inversely proportional to the concentration of aflatoxin in the sample or standard.
+Therefore, as the concentration of aflatoxin in the sample or standard increases, the intensity of the blue color will decrease.
+An acidic stop solution is added, which changes the chromogen color from blue to yellow.
+The microwells are measured optically by a microplate reader with an absorbance filter of

+450 nm (OD450).
+The optical densities of the samples are compared to the OD's of the kit standards and a result is determined by interpolation from the standard curve.